SFTP Gateway Guide for eCourtDate

 Permission denied or Authentication failed or Server refused our key:

-Ensure that you are using the correct username
+Ensure that you are using the correct username.

 If you are using an SSH private key, ensure that the password and passphrase are blank or disabled.
 The private key should have user read-only permissions.